xemul/cylang/README.md

 in this value, otherwise `;` results in the 2nd value.
 It's token meaning is the "default value".

-`|~` maps a list (or a map).
-It evaluates next list token and grabs one more token, then for each element from the 1st one evaluates the grabbed 2nd token (to refer to the list element in it use a cursor token) then puts the result into the resulting list.
+`|~` maps a list or a map.
+It evaluates next token and grabs one more token, then for each element from the 1st one evaluates the grabbed 2nd token (to refer to the list element or map value use a cursor token) then puts the result into the resulting list or map.
+For maps the key to be used is inherited from the original map.

 `|:` filters a list (or a map).
 Works similarly to map, but the 2nd token should result in a boolean value meaning that the respective element (a cursor) should be